d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 d2l.plt.show()
 ```

-Let us see some properties of covariances:
+Let's see some properties of covariances:

 * For any random variable $X$, $\mathrm{Cov}(X, X) = \mathrm{Var}(X)$.
 * For any random variables $X, Y$ and numbers $a$ and $b$, $\mathrm{Cov}(aX+b, Y) = \mathrm{Cov}(X, aY+b) = a\mathrm{Cov}(X, Y)$.